jugordon/AzureConsumption/README.md

 # Azure Consumption Monitoring Solution

-This project will allow you to have an end to end solution to monitor your Azure Consumption, leveraging the use of some Azure Data Services and Azure Cost Management API ( https://learn.microsoft.com/en-us/rest/api/cost-management/ )
+This project will allow you to have an end to end solution to monitor your Azure Consumption, leveraging the use of  Azure Data Services and Azure Cost Management API ( https://learn.microsoft.com/en-us/rest/api/cost-management/ )

 ## High level architecture